marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * MQL: language, QtQuick: UI Framework
 * very mature (more than ten years in the Qt SDK)
 * QML is declarative, JSON-like syntax
-* node define a tree of objects for visual items andbehaviour, lgoic added via javascript
+* node define a tree of objects for visual items and behaviour, logic added via javascript

 * QML is reactive
-* propery bindings
+* property bindings

 ### Advantages of QML UIs
 * help for prototyping, better than a sheet of paper